Configure Windows update settings for Azure Update Manager

 Enable updates for other Microsoft products

-By default, the Windows Update client is configured to provide updates only for Windows.
-If you enable the Give me updates for other Microsoft products when I update Windows setting, you also receive updates for other products, including security patches for Microsoft SQL Server and other Microsoft software.
-You can configure this option if you have downloaded and copied the latest Administrative template files available for Windows 2016 and later.
+By default, the Windows Update client is configured to provide updates only for Windows operating system.
+In Windows update, select Check online for Windows updates.
+It will check updates for other Microsoft products to enable the Give me updates for other Microsoft products when I update Windows to receive updates for other Microsoft products, including security patches for Microsoft SQL Server and other Microsoft software.

 $ServiceManager = (New-Object -com "Microsoft.Update.ServiceManager")